 Let’s have a look at some of the best websites where you can typically find a Japanese office for rent.
 Office Navy is among the top office rental agencies in Japan.
 They offer professional rental services, bilingual services, and fast delivery.

-Instant Offices is another excellent, easy-to-use website that will help you assess your different renting options in Japan, and help you find the best office space for your company.
+Instant Offices is another excellent, easy-to-use website that will help you assess your different renting options in Japan and help you find the best office space for your company.

 Offices.co offers an online directory, oriented around different areas in Japan.
 Through them, you can secure anything from a serviced office to a co-working space, even to a virtual office, depending on your needs.

 Of course, there are many other online (and offline) office renting agents and companies.
-We suggest looking for one that appeals to you, to get the best possible results.
+We suggest looking for one that appeals to you to get the best possible results.
 However, make sure you check the renting company’s or website’s credentials before doing any business with them.
 This may include searching for online reviews, asking for accreditation, and so on.
 Reading about someone else’s experiences with a certain rental company can save you a lot of grief.
-Simply search the name of your chosen renting company, followed by “reviews” to get an idea of their business method.
+Simply search the name of your chosen rental company, followed by “reviews,” to get an idea of their business method.
 If possible, you might also want to find yourself a rental property by word-of-mouth, from someone who’s used them in the past.

 Areas in Tokyo for Foreign-owned Tech Startups